Memory-Centric Embodied Question Answering: Method

-After loading the global memory, continued exploration may reveal new environmental changes that necessitate memory updates.
-To address this, we have designed a set of memory update mechanism to effectively prevent erroneous triggering of updates.
+\textbf{Update.} During the exploration process, the agent may reveal new environmental changes that necessitate memory updates.
+So we design a memory update mechanism to effectively prevent erroneous triggering of updates.
 The specific rules are as follows: